Daniel-KM/Omeka-S-module-IiifServer/README.md

 collections.
 For example, it is possible to modify the citation, to remove some metadata or to change the thumbnail.

+* Using Zoomify format

+  The Zoomify format is supported since the version 2.2.2 of OpenSeadragon, that is not yet available in the default assets of Omeka.
+Simply build it from the sources and replace the file `application/asset/js/openseadragon/openseadragon.min.js` with it.
+Else, set the mode "IIIF" for images tiled with this format.

 Usage
 -----

 All routes of the IIIF server are defined in `config/module.config.php`.
-They follow the recommandations of the [iiif specifications].
+They follow the recommandations of the [IIIF specifications].

 To view the json-ld manifests created for each resources of Omeka S, simply try these urls (replace :id by a true id):